On SYZ mirrors of Hirzebruch surfaces: Introduction

 Each of the two affine charts corresponds to one of the two regions delimited by a wall, along which the tori bound Maslov index $0$ holomorphic discs.
 The position of this wall can be determined explicitly and depends on the choice of the perturbation. \end{theorem}

-\begin{remark} The mirror space $(\Lambda^*)^2$ obtained through toric perturbations (as in \cite[\S 3.2]{DA09}) can be viewed as an affine open subspace—the $(x,y)$-chart of $\F_3^\vee$, and the superpotential on $(\Lambda^*)^2$ is the restriction of the superpotential on $\F_3^\vee$.
-Therefore, toric perturbations and generic perturbations can lead to different SYZ mirrors. \end{remark}
+\begin{remark} The mirror space $(\Lambda^*)^2$ obtained through toric perturbations (as in \cite[\S 3]{DA09}) can be viewed as an affine open subspace—the $(x,y)$-chart of $\F_3^\vee$, and the superpotential on $(\Lambda^*)^2$ is the restriction of the superpotential on $\F_3^\vee$.
+This is in line with the principle that the toric construction of the mirror yields only a single coordinate chart of a larger mirror space.

+In fact, $\F_3$ admits no $T^2$-equivariant deformations of its complex structure.
+The regularizing deformation of the complex structure considered in \cite[\S 3]{DA09} is only $S^1$-equivariant; however, in view of its compatibility with the toric structure and the fact that the resulting mirror is $(\Lambda^*)^2$, we will still refer to such a perturbation as toric. \end{remark}

-In Subsection $2.2$, we consider the obstruction bundle of an irregular moduli space of index $0$ discs to detect regular index $0$ discs and the appearance of the wall after a generic perturbation.
-In Subsection $2.3$, we derive the expression of superpotential on both sides of the wall and establish the wall-crossing transformation which implies the expression of the corrected mirror space.
+In Subsection $2.2$, we consider the obstruction bundle of an irregular moduli space of index $0$ stable discs to detect regular index $0$ discs and the appearance of the wall after a generic perturbation.
+In Subsection $2.3$, we derive the expression of the superpotential on both sides of the wall and establish the wall-crossing transformation which implies the expression of the corrected mirror space.

 In Section $3$, we consider the fourth Hirzebruch surface $\F_4$, and fix a specific toric perturbation of $\F_4$.
 We prove that there are no index $0$ discs and hence no walls, and derive the expression of superpotential with respect to the fixed perturbation.
-The superpotential is a Laurent series rather than a Laurent polynomial, i.e., there are infinitely many index $2$ classes which contribute.
+The superpotential is a Laurent series rather than a Laurent polynomial, i.e., there are infinitely many index $2$ classes that contribute.

 More precisely, we prove the following.
 (Let $A = \omega(S_{-4}+2F)$ and $B=\omega(F)$.)

 \begin{theorem} There exists a perturbation of the complex structure on $\F_4$ for which the superpotential is a Laurent series on the mirror space $(\Lambda^*)^2$, given by